StephenAmbrose/My-Erp-System/README.md

 ## Summary: ERP System
 Overview
 This project is an ERP (Enterprise Resource Planning) system developed using React.js.
 It provides various features for managing orders, products, and a dashboard for monitoring key metrics.

-## Features
-- Dashboard: Provides an overview of key metrics such as financial overview, sales by category, sales trend, and order status.

-- Navbar: Navigation bar for easy access to different sections of the application.

-- Products Management: Allows users to view, add, edit, and delete products.
-Displays details such as name, category, price, and stock quantity.

-- Orders Management: Enables users to view, update, and delete orders.
-Shows order details including order ID, customer name, order date, and status.

-- Orders Calendar View: Presents a calendar interface displaying orders based on their expected delivery dates.
-Allows users to click on a date to view orders due for delivery that day.

-## Technologies Used
-- React.js: Front-end library for building user interfaces.
-- React Router DOM: Library for handling routing in React applications.
-- React Big Calendar: Library for displaying and managing calendar views.
-- Chart.js: Library for creating interactive charts and graphs.
-- Moment.js: Library for parsing, validating, manipulating, and formatting dates.

 ## Conclusion
 This ERP system offers a comprehensive solution for managing orders and products, along with insightful dashboard metrics and a user-friendly interface.
 It can be further extended and customized to meet specific business requirements.